malkaguillot/big_data_policy_2021/slides/3-unsupervised-learning.md

 -   Because inertia decreases with the number of clusters

--   Rule of thumb: choose the number of clusters at the “elbow”
+-   <bcolor>Rule of thumb</bcolor>: choose the number of clusters at the “elbow”

 --